5g-media/incubator-openwhisk/docs/actions-cuda.md

 The following sections guide you through creating and invoking a single Cuda action.

-Cuda actions are executed using Cuda 8.0.
-The specific version of Cuda is listed in the CHANGELOG files in the [Cuda runtime repository](https://github.com/5g-media/incubator-openwhisk-runtime-cuda.git).
+Cuda actions are executed using Cuda 8.0 on Ubuntu 16.04.
+[Cuda runtime repository](https://github.com/5g-media/incubator-openwhisk-runtime-cuda.git).

 These actions are executed using Cuda-toolkit [8.0](https://developer.nvidia.com/cuda-80-ga2-download-archive).
 You will need a compatible version of the compiler locally available to generate the executable.
 Without Cuda-toolkit compiler, you cannot create an OpenWhisk action.

+To use the Cuda runtime, you must [deploy Openwhisk on Kubernetes](https://github.com/5g-media/incubator-openwhisk-deploy-kube/tree/cuda-v0.1) which already configured to use this runtime.

-To use the Cuda runtime, specify the `wsk` CLI parameter `--kind` when creating or updating an action.
+You should specify the `wsk` CLI parameter `--kind` when creating or updating an action.
 The available Cuda kinds are:

 * Cuda 8.0: `--kind cuda:8.0@selector`
-* Cuda 9.0: `--kind cuda:9.0@selector`

 ## Packaging Cuda actions in zip files